 Our onsite facilities include a library, science laboratories, a specialist music room, dedicated art studio, design centre, sports hall and an elegant Main Concert Hall as well as a theatre.
 Outside, the setting for our sports fields is breath-taking, with mature trees and open views across the Tweed Valley.
 We have extensive grass areas for rugby, hockey, cricket pitches, an athletics facility and we benefit from an all-weather sports pitch.
+We recently invested in more land to extend our sports further.
 Cricket, football and rounders are often played in our walled garden area, and cross-country routes can be through dense woodland, up and down hills and across flat country, with plenty of mud along the way.

 Our secluded extensive grounds and countryside location provide a secure, clean air environment for all pupils, whilst our proximity to the historic cities of Edinburgh and Newcastle allows for enriching cultural days out and easy travel access.
-The grounds are used as an outdoor classroom for science study, projects, nature watching, art and treats such as camps and treasure hunts, and of course our younger pupils always enjoy a Teddy Bear's Picnic.
+The grounds are used as an outdoor classroom for science study, projects, nature watching, art and treats such as camps and treasure hunts, and our younger pupils always enjoy a Teddy Bear's Picnic.